kylengreene/Let-s-Ride/capstone-let's-ride.md

 **Post-condition**: Data is not deleted.
 The membership is set to a rejected status.
 This prevents the runner from applying again and again.

-## Tips and Hints
+## Notes

 - A Runner can be a Member of many Clubs.
 - A Runner can be a Club Admin for one and only one Club.
 - Runs are always associated to a Club.
-- It's also a good idea to associate a Run to the Member who created it.
 - Any Runner can sign up for any Run as long as it's not at capacity.
 Members aren't limited to Runs sponsored by their Clubs.
 - Runners cannot create Runs.
 Only Members (and therefore Admins) can create Runs.
-- It's okay to use domain models for security.
-A Runner with a Member record may qualify as having the MEMBER role.
-Add a boolean field, `is_admin`, to the Member record and you have a Club ADMIN.
-(Careful that a Runner is never an Admin for two Clubs.)
-It's also fine to use separate user and role tables.
-Weigh your options.
-Make a plan.
-- MapBox is a very effective stretch goal for this project.
-You can use it to browse Runs near a location on a map, chart a Run route, or choose a location for a Run.
+-

-## Technical Learning Goal Candidates
+## Technical Learning Goals

-- Maps integration: MapBox (no credit card required for free tier) or Google Maps (credit card required for free tier, though it will never be charged without your explicit permission)
-- Alternative data storage: PostgreSQL, MongoDB, Neo4j
+- Google Maps
+- Strava API
 - A third-party calendar UI

-Don't feel limited by the list.
-The technical learning goal is your decision, pending instructor approval.

 ## Deployment

-Unless altered by a learning goal (and maybe not even then), applications must be deployed to AWS.

 - use RDS for persistent data storage
-- use EC2 or Lambda for the API
+- use EC2 for the API
-- use EC2 or Lambda for the front-end application
+- use EC2 for the front-end application

-Presentation demos must use the AWS deployment.

 ## Approach